elastos/Elastos.Developer.Website/content/faq/faq_blockchain.md

 alwaysopen = false
 +++

+{{< ownership "?" >}}

 {{< checkme >}}

 {{% faqentry question="What is a blockchain really?" %}}
 It is a decentralized ledger.
-Nothing more, nothing less.
+A way to make sure that every content stored remains accessible and unaltered forever.
 {{% /faqentry %}}

 {{% faqentry question="How do you run an application efficiently on a ledger? " %}}